vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

-# Deploy Tanzu for Kubernetes Operations using vSphere with Tanzu
+# Deploy VMware Tanzu for Kubernetes Operations using vSphere with Tanzu

 This document outlines the steps for deploying Tanzu for Kubernetes Operations using vSphere with Tanzu in a vSphere environment backed by a Virtual Distributed Switch (VDS) and leveraging NSX Advanced Load Balancer (ALB) Enterprise Edition for L4/L7 load balancing and ingress.